Flights to Perth, Australia

 Western Australia is a nature lovers' paradise, from swimming with wild dolphins and walking among the treetops in the South West to swimming with whale sharks and manta rays on the Coral Coast.
 Margaret River has become a centre for gourmet food and wine experiences, while the North West is famed for its dramatic landscapes including the beehive-like formations of the Bungle Bungles.

-Flights to Perth from London Heathrow via Dubai start from £797 for departures between 15 August and 4 December 2014, Monday to Thursday.* Offer ends 7 August 2014, unless sold out before, for bookings made at least three days before departure.
+Return Economy flights to Perth from London Heathrow via Dubai start from £721 for departures between 8 April and 30 June 2015, Monday to Thursday.* Offer ends 4 September 2014, unless sold out before, for bookings made at least three days before departure.
 Availability may be limited.
 Qantas codeshare flights between Dubai and Perth are operated by Emirates.

 Experience extraordinary Western Australia with Qantas.